 EMOVE Touring Review: Overview

-We reviewed the EMOVE Touring electric scooter, a long-range, urban commuter with a massive deck that has great range, power, and ride quality.
+We review the updated for 2020 EMOVE Touring electric scooter, a long-range, urban commuter with a massive deck that has great range, power, and ride quality.
 The updated Touring (available as of October 2020) has some unique features and optional upgrades that improve what is already one of the best electric scooters.

 * Based on our performance tests which may differ from the manufacturer’s claims.

 The EMOVE Touring is one, if not, the best scooter at its price point.
 It has a massive 624 watt hour LG battery that delivers plenty of range at top speed; it has tons of deck space and excellent suspension, giving it fabulous ride quality; and it’s very customizable given some of its newer features, including plug-and-play cabling and seat mounting holes.
 On top of that, it weighs just 40 lbs, folds into a compact package, and has great safety features for commuting with traffic.

 There is a lot to love about the Touring.
 We think this is an ideal scooter for urban riders who have longer commutes that involves rough roads and some hills.
 The massive deck — which has 5.0-inches of ground clearance to keep you away from road debris and water — is great for long rides and challenging terrain.
 With the option to upgrade from the trigger to a thumb or twist throttle, commuting can be much more comfortable and tailored to your preferences.